sudan/Markit/README.md

 Features
 ========

-1.Users can add bookmarks and mark the visibility 2.User can group bookmarks based on categories and filter it 3.User can add bookmarks to tags
-4.User can follow other users
-5.User can add other user bookmarks to their list 6.Add public bookmarks of following users
+i.Users can create bookmarks and mark the visibility,edit and delete it ii.User can create categories and group bookmarks based on categories and filter it iii.User can add bookmarks to tags so that it is publicly available to others to follow it iv.Multiple bookmarks can be added to same tag name by different users v.User can follow other users vi.User can add other user bookmarks to their list vii.Add public bookmarks of following users